csswizardry/csswizardry.github.com/_posts/2017-01-25-moving-css-wizardry-onto-https-and-http-2.md

 site—regardless of its content—is never a bad thing.
 More on the first bit in a moment, but for now I want to talk a little about security.

-I imagine that although most users won’t have much of a understanding as to the technical implications behind a secure or a not-secure site (I’m hesitant to use the word _insecure_), they are becoming aware that there is such thing as security.
+I imagine that although most users won’t have much of an understanding as to the technical implications behind a secure or a not-secure site (I’m hesitant to use the word _insecure_), they are becoming aware that there is such thing as security.
 With Google’s intent to [mark certain websites as